bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 > The tension between oversmoothing and overfitting is an instance of the bias-variance trade-off, a ubiquitous problem in statistical model fitting.
 Variance refers to the modeling error that occurs because of the choice of training data; that is, if you were to choose a different set of training data, the resulting model would be different.
 Bias refers to the modeling error that occurs because you have not properly identified the underlying real-world scenario; this error would not disappear if you simply added more training data.
 When a flexible model is overfit, the variance increases.
 You can reduce this by using a simpler model, but the bias may increase due to the loss of flexibility in modeling the real underlying situation.
 A general approach to handling this trade-off is through crossvalidation.

 *Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+### What is a Population?
+> A population can be thought of as a physical group of individuals, but also as the provider of the probability distribution for a random observation drawn from that population.
+Populations can be summarized through parameters that mirror the statistical synthesis of the sample data.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

+### What are the types of Population?
+> There are three types of populations from which a sample can be drawn: (i) Literal population: This is an identifiable group, such as when we randomly select a person to conduct a survey.
+Or it can be a group of individuals that can be measured, and, although we do not randomly pick one of them, we have volunteer data; (ii) Virtual population: We usually take measurements using some instrument, for example by measuring someone’s blood pressure or air pollution.
+We know it is always possible to take new measurements and obtain slightly different responses.
+The closeness of multiple readings depends on the accuracy of the instrument and the stability of the circumstances — we could think of this as extracting observations from a virtual population of all the measurements that could be taken if we had enough time; (iii) Metaphoric population: When there is no larger population.
+This is an unusual concept.
+Here we act as if the data were randomly drawn from some population, when it is clear that this is not the case—for example, the children who undergo heart surgery: we did no sampling, we have all the data, and there is nothing more to collect.
+Think of the number of murders that occur each year, the exam results for a specific class, or the data on all the countries in the world—none of these can be considered a sample from a real population.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

 ### What is Random Sampling?
 > Random sampling is a process in which each available member of the population being sampled has an equal chance of being chosen for the sample at each draw.
 The sample that results is called a simple random sample.
 Sampling can be done with replacement, in which observations are put back in the population after each draw for possible future reselection.
 Or it can be done without replacement, in which case observations, once selected, are unavailable for future draws.
 Data quality often matters more than data quantity when making an estimate or a model based on a sample.
 Data quality in data science involves completeness, consistency of format, cleanliness, and accuracy of individual data points.
 Statistics adds the notion of representativeness.